paulvangentcom/python_corona_simulation/README.md

 And keep in mind that in no way is there a guarantee that the simulation will be accurate:
 ![reality](images/george_e_p_box.jpg)

+## Summary video
+A video highlighting some of the scenarios [can be viewed here](http://www.paulvangent.com/covid/Covid_Compilation_reinfection.mp4)

 ## Simple Infection Simulation
 As a first step I built a simulation of a population of randomly moving people.
 The people stay within the world bounds and each tick there's a 2% chance of them changing heading and speed.
 There's a 3% chance of becoming sick when getting close to an infected person, and a 2% chance of a fatal ending. **Click the image to view the video**